MeinePeptide

 Limited human data

-Original pharmacology work by Raun and colleagues (1998) established the GH-selectivity profile — the absence of cortisol and prolactin lift is what differentiates this peptide from the older GHRPs and the data on that point is reproducible.
+Original pharmacology work by Raun and colleagues (1998) established the GH-selectivity profile.
+The absence of cortisol and prolactin lift is what differentiates this peptide from the older GHRPs and the data on that point is reproducible.
 Long-term outcome trials in healthy adults are not the literature's strong suit.
 The pulse pharmacology is tight; the chronic body-recomp evidence is anecdotal-plus-mechanism rather than RCT-based.

 Sermorelin